 Finally, the guidance indicates the FDA’s openness to novel approaches for assessing the pathophysiological and functional aspects of AD.
 For example, while not specifically addressed in the guidance, Sponsors may find that dual-modality imaging devices, such as Positron Emission Tomography/Magnetic Resonance (PET/MR), are the most beneficial tools when evaluating early AD patients.
 PET/MR would theoretically allow for simultaneous molecular imaging (using one of the aforementioned probes) with functional imaging (using either 18F‑FDG or fMRI) and anatomical imaging.

-The ability to combine information from multiple levels of biological complexity would not only provide a more complete picture of patient response to drugs, but would also yield important information on the pathology of the disease.
+The ability to combine information from multiple levels of biological complexity would not only provide a more complete picture of patient response to drugs but would also yield important information on the pathology of the disease.

-Updates to the Amyloid Hypothesis
+The Future of the Amyloid Hypothesis

 The turn towards the immune system in AD research is indicative of a wider trend linking neurological and psychiatric diseases to immunological causes.
 Several reports over the previous decade have linked the immune system to diseases like schizophrenia, challenging age-old paradigms about the brain being an immune-privileged organ.
-Hopefully, these new lines of investigation will lead to a more complete understanding of amyloid and AD.
-From that, new and improved therapies that can offer real relief to the millions of patients with AD.
+Hopefully, these new lines of investigation will lead to a more complete understanding of amyloid and AD, and from that, new and improved therapies that can offer real relief to the millions of patients with AD.

 If you are developing a therapy for AD or another difficult-to-treat neurological disorder, contact Nuventra today to learn how our team of experienced consultants can help you overcome the drug development and regulatory challenges that these programs present.